We're looking for Audiologists

-Are you an Audiologist who has thought about being part of the effort to close the gap in Indigenous health outcomes?
+Are you an Audiologist who has thought about being part of the effort to close the gap in Aboriginal and Torres Strait Islanders health outcomes?

-RAHC has numerous opportunities throughout the year for Audiologists to undertake short-term paid placements ranging from three weeks to three months in remote Indigenous communities in the Northern Territory (NT).
+RAHC has numerous opportunities throughout the year for Audiologists to undertake short-term paid placements ranging from three weeks to three months in remote First Nation communities in the Northern Territory (NT).

-As a RAHC Health Professional, you will work as part of a supportive team to deliver primary healthcare in remote Indigenous communities in the NT.
+As a RAHC Health Professional, you will work as part of a supportive team to deliver primary healthcare in remote Aboriginal and Torres Strait Islander communities in the NT.
 You don’t have to give up your regular job to work with RAHC, as RAHC placements work around your other responsibilities.
 If you have urban-based experience as an Audiologist, you already have the skills you need to start making a difference.

 Remote or Indigenous health experience are not required to work with RAHC.

 RAHC provides cultural orientation prior to your first placement.
 RAHC also offers free eLearning, including the Ear Health modules.
 RAHC’s eLearning is a great, free resource for any health professional interested in learning about remote and Aboriginal and Torres Strait Islanders health.